UK-wide call for NIHR Global Health Research Units

 In line with the UK aid strategy, HM Treasury has allocated Official Development Assistance (ODA) funding to the Department of Health to commission internationally outstanding applied global health research.

-The purpose of this initiative is to support world-class global health research undertaken through new National Institute for Health Research (NIHR) Global Health Research Units and Groups that will deliver measurable benefits to patients and the public in low and middle-income countries (LMICs).
+The purpose of this initiative is to support world-class global health research undertaken through new NIHR Global Health Research Units and Groups that will deliver measurable benefits to patients and the public in low and middle-income countries (LMICs).

 UK universities and research institutes have a long tradition of outstanding research in and for developing countries, and major improvements in global health, especially of the poorest, have arisen from that work.
 Recognising the specific remit of the NIHR, this initiative aims to underpin UK universities and research institutes in their capacity to undertake this research, and to encourage UK universities and other research institutes not currently engaged in international development work to consider starting work in this area, especially in areas where there are global shortages of skills.

-The government’s wider strategy for improving health in LMICs can be found here.
+The government has a wider strategy for improving health in LMICs.
 Those wishing to apply for this funding must ensure that it is directly and predominantly relevant to improving the health needs of those in developing countries.
 NIHR expects that most or all of the research that arises as a result of this funding is translational or applied and aims to benefit poorer people within ODA-definition developing countries.
 Engagement with developing countries is essential under this call.